Intermittent Fasting for Weight Loss: Miracle Diet or Scam?

 It’s a clean break, a total system reboot that challenges and reshapes your relationship with food.

-Can You Consume Anything During Periods of Fasting?
+Can You Eat or Drink Anything During Intermittent Fasting?

 During the fasting periods of intermittent fasting, the general guideline is to avoid consuming any food or beverages that contain calories.